 If you do decide to try swaddling as a one of your newborn baby sleep techniques, please do read the NCT’s guide to safe swaddling for further information on the pros and cons on the practice and how to swaddle safely.

 However, if the thought of all that swaddling origami fills you with horror, a lot of mothers swear by swaddle bags such as the Love To Dream Swaddle.
-I hadn’t heard of these when I had Ursula but, if ever there’s a second Ecofeminist Bubba, I’ll definitely be investing in these.
 They’re made from bamboo, a sustainable and breathable fabric that helps regulate baby’s body temperature, and they mimic the restriction of the swaddle but simply have a zip up the front.
 They also have a Stage 2 version that provides a transition between swaddling and the far more open sleeping bag, which babies sometimes struggle to adjust to after the tight feeling of the swaddle.

 6. Embrace co-sleeping